qiyitang71/compiler-bug-impact/README.md

 NOTE:

-For LLVM with version < 3.8, we also need to download compiler-rt (uncomment the part which takes care of compiler-rt).
+For LLVM version < 3.8, we need to download compiler-rt.
+Simply uncomment the part in the script which takes care of compiler-rt.

-For bug 20189, as the fixing patch was incorporated in two contiguous revisions of the compiler sources, the revision number for the buggy compiler should be $revision-2 instead of $revision-1. (see the script to (un)comment the appropriate part)
+For bug 20189, as the fixing patch was incorporated in two contiguous revisions of the compiler sources, the revision number for the buggy compiler should be $revision-2 instead of $revision-1.
+See the script to (un)comment the appropriate part.

 For bug 27903, as explained in section 3.1, its fixes were applied together with other code modifications and/or via a series of non-contiguous compiler revisions.
-In the source code of the buggy compiler of this bug, we change line 61 from `cl::init(false), cl::Hidden,` to `cl::init(true), cl::Hidden,`
+In the source code of the buggy compiler of this bug, we need to modify line 61 from `cl::init(false), cl::Hidden,` to `cl::init(true), cl::Hidden,` to turn on the buggy optimization.

 3. build the three compilers for each of the bug

 ```
 ./build-compiler.sh $bug_id
 ```
-You need to copy the warning-laden fixing patch (part 1) to /home/user/$bug_id and then rename the file as patch.txt.
-Then the script `build-compiler.sh` will apply the warning-laden fixing patch to the fixed compiler, build the buggy, fixed and the warning-laden/cop compilers.
+We need to copy the warning-laden fixing patch (part 1) to the folder /home/user/$bug_id and rename the file as patch.txt.
+The script `build-compiler.sh` will apply the warning-laden fixing patch to the fixed compiler, build the buggy, fixed and the warning-laden/cop compilers.

+NOTE from the LLVM release websites, LLVM starts to introduce CMake from LLVM 3.1.
+For older versions, we use GNU make to build the compilers.
+Again, (un)comment the appropriate part in the script to take care of this.

+### Set up the chroot environment

+As explained in section 2.4, a chroot jail is required as a customised and isolated build environment to build our Debian apps.
+`
+cd /home/user42/compiler-bug-impact/scripts/chroot
+./chroot.sh
+`

 ### Analyse the impact of the 45 selected bugs on our selection of 309 Debian apps